rakanWen/rakanwen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a 2nd-year Master Student at [Department of Computer Science](http://cs.hust.edu.cn/), Huazhong University of Science and Technology, working on Controllable Text Generation and Topic Dialogue Systems, advised by Prof.[Wei Wei](https://www.eric-weiwei.com/).
+I am a 2nd-year Master Student at [Department of Computer Science](http://cs.hust.edu.cn/), Huazhong University of Science and Technology, working on Controllable Text Generation and Topic Dialogue Systems, advised by Prof. [Wei Wei](https://www.eric-weiwei.com/).

 Research Interest
 ======